rg-software/wlx-edge-viewer/Readme.md

 ## Fine Tuning

-Plugin configuration is stored in the `edgeviewer.ini` file, located in the TC-suggested folder (typically, `<UserDir>\AppData\Roaming\Ghisler`).
+Plugin configuration is stored in the `edgeviewer.ini` file, located in the plugin folder.
 For example, you can customize the output with CSS files (four themes from [Markdown CSS](https://markdowncss.github.io/) and a [Github-like](https://gist.github.com/tuzz/3331384) theme are included into the package).
 You can also customize Markdown rendering by modifying hoedown arguments (check [this quick reference](https://htmlpreview.github.io?https://raw.githubusercontent.com/rg-software/wlx-edge-viewer/master/hoedown.html)).

 ## Setup